 All students deserve access to a high-quality education that maximizes their potential for future success.
-Responding to this and other challenges, Maysville Local Schools has joined forces with Battelle for Kids (BFK) and 20 other Appalachian Ohio school districts to form the Ohio Appalachian Collaborative (OAC), and create and implement a comprehensive approach to transform rural education and improve student outcomes.
+Responding to this and other challenges, Battelle for Kids (BFK) and a collaborative of 21 Appalachian Ohio school districts have joined forces to create and implement a comprehensive approach to transform rural education and improve student outcomes.
 At the conclusion of this multi-year initiative, the ultimate goal is to implement a successful rural education improvement collaborative that can be scaled across rural Ohio and the country.